 The Zerocash security proof requires that the composition of COMMr and COMMs is a computationally binding commitment to its inputs $a{pk}$ , v, and $\rho$ .
 However, the instantiation of COMMr and COMMs in section 5.1 of the paper did not meet the definition of a binding commitment at a 128-bit security level.
 Specifically, the internal hash of $a{pk}$ and $\rho$ is truncated to 128 bits (motivated by providing statistical hiding security).
-This allows an attacker, with a work factor on the order of 2, to find distinct pairs $(a{pk}, \rho)$ and $(a{pk}', \rho')$ with colliding outputs of the truncated hash, and therefore the same note commitment.
+This allows an attacker, with a work factor on the order of $2^{64}$ , to find distinct pairs $(a{pk}, \rho)$ and $(a{pk}', \rho')$ with colliding outputs of the truncated hash, and therefore the same note commitment.
 This would have allowed such an attacker to break the Balance property by double-spending notes, potentially creating arbitrary amounts of currency for themself [HW2016].

 Zcash uses a simpler construction with a single SHA-256 evaluation for the commitment.
 The motivation for the nested construction in Zerocash was to allow Mint transactions to be publically verified without requiring a zero-knowledge proof (as described under step 3 in [BCG+2014, section 1.3]).
-Since Zcash combines "Mint" and "Pour" transactions into a generalized JoinSplit transfer which always uses a zero-knowledge proof, it does not require the nesting.
-A side benefit is that this reduces the number of SHA256Compress evaluations needed to compute each note commitment from three to two, saving a total of four SHA256Compress evaluations in the JoinSplit statement.
+Since Zcash combines "Mint" and "Pour" transactions into generalized JoinSplit transfers, and each transfer always uses a zero-knowledge proof, it does not require the nesting.
+A side benefit is that this reduces the cost of computing the note commitments: it reduces the number of SHA256Compress evaluations needed to compute each note commitment from three to two, saving a total of four SHA256Compress evaluations in the JoinSplit statement.